View Document Text

 ITEM 14 - CLIENT REFERRALS AND OTHER COMPENSATION

-FVIM may enter into written agreements with companies who refer potential clients to us in exchange for a
+FVIM may enter into written agreements with individuals or entities who refer potential clients to us in

 A written agreement between the solicitor and FVIM detailing the referral arrangement.